Wall Street Analyst Initiated Public Service Enterprise Group Incorporated [PEG]. What else is Wall St. saying

-Public Service Enterprise Group Incorporated [NYSE: PEG] loss -1.88% or -1.03 points to close at $53.77 with a heavy trading volume of 3437184 shares.
+Public Service Enterprise Group Incorporated [NYSE: PEG] closed the trading session at $56.08 on 10/25/22.
+The day’s price range saw the stock hit a low of $55.23, while the highest price level was $56.42.
 The company report on October 19, 2022 that KABOOM! and PSEG Build Perth Amboy Kids Dream Playground.

 Top 5 Cheap Stocks to Own Right Now